AmadeusITGroup/python-ptypes/doc/index.rst

 Welcome to the documentation of the ``ptypes`` project!
 =======================================================

-Ptypes is an extension module written in Cython to provide an efficient persistency solution to Python based on memory mapped files.

-We beleive that on the long term it has the potential to evolve into an efficient multi-core programing platform for CPython, working around the problem posed by the  GIL.
+The ``ptypes`` ("persistent types") package is a set of Python extension modules written in `Cython <http://cython.org/>`_.
+It provides a persistency mechanism to `Python <http://www.python.org/>`_ programs based on memory mapped files. ``ptypes`` emphasises execution speed.
+The persistent objects (persistent versions of ints, floats, strings, structures, lists, sets, dicts plus any extension type supporting the `buffer interface <https://docs.python.org/2.7/c-api/buffer.html>`_) can be accessed and manipulated directly, without serializing and de-serializing them.

+The package also implements data types for property graphs (nodes and edges), as well as a basic query interface allowing the enumeration of object-tuples matching a given pattern at (nearly) the speed of a C program.

-In its current state ``ptypes`` is highly experimental with a bunch of missing features.
-In particular it does not support multi-threading or multi-processing and there is no guarantee on
+In its current shape, ``ptypes`` is experimental with regards to the stability of its API and the completeness of its functionality.
+In particular it does not support multi-threading or multi-processing and there is **no guarantee** on

 * the stability of its API
 * the portability of the data stored with it
 * the evolvability of the schema of the data
 * the atomicity of updates in the presence of failures.

-Its potentials are high though, so you are wellcome to participate!

 Contents:
 ---------